"This is how veal calves live. Every minute. Every hour. Every day."

 When measuring our success, we do not simply add up the number of veal factories HFA has shut down, the media coverage we have generated, or the number of states that have moved to ban veal crates.

 It is the dramatic drop in U.S. veal sales that tells the real story of HFA's unparalleled success in preventing the suffering of millions of animals.
 But we can't let up now!
 Your continued support will help HFA make even further progress.
-Thank you!

 From his first day to his last, the life of a "milk-fed" veal calf is one of deprivation, stress, and disease.
 Veal factories take newborn male calves from their mothers and chain them in crates measuring only 22" wide and 58" long.
 This is where they will spend their entire lives.